 Damien: Omen II (1978) is a failure and inferior one however we can learn why the sequel is failed.
 The story structure itself is doomed for this result.
 The omen is the failure of Bugenhagen sequence.
-When we lose him at the begging of the film, the film itself is also out of momentum.
+When we lose him at the beginning of the film, the film itself is also out of momentum.
 Our expectation is not satisfied by this murder.
-It disconnected the first film visually.
+Instead, it just only disconnected the first film visually.

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.